-Authentication Type
+Parameter Description Authentication Type This setting has to be consistent with the wireless networks that the adapter intends to connect.
+Open - No authentication is needed among the wireless network.
+Shared - Only wireless devices using a shared key (WEP Key identified) are allowed to connecting each other.
 LEAP - LEAP is a pre-EAP, Cisco-proprietary protocol, with many of the features of EAP protocols.
 Cisco controls the ability of other vendors to implement this protocol, so it should be selected for use only when limited vendor choice for client, access-point, and server products is not a concern.
 When you have set up LEAP authentication, you have to enter the user name and password of your computer.
 WPA - WPA provides a scheme of mutual authentication using either IEEE 802.1x/Extensible Authentication Protocol (EAP) authentication or pre-shared key (PSK) technology.
 It provides a high level of assurance to enterprises, small businesses and home users that data will remain protected and that only authorized users may access their networks.
 For enterprises that have already deployed IEEE 802.1x authentication, WPA offers the advantage of leveraging existing authentication databases and infrastructure.

-WPA-PSK - It is a special mode designed for home and small business users who do not have access to network authentication servers.
-In this mode, known as Pre-Shared Key, the user manually enters the starting password in their access point or gateway, as well as in each wireless stations in the network.
+Parameter Description WPA-PSK - It is a special mode designed for home and small business users who do not have access to network authentication servers.
+In this mode, known as Pre-Shared Key, the user manually enters the starting password in their access point or gateway, as well as in each wireless station in the network.
 WPA-PSK takes over automatically from that point, keeping unauthorized users that don't have the matching password from joining the network, while encrypting the data traveling between authorized devices.
 WPA2 - Like WPA, WPA2 supports IEEE 802.1x/EAP authentication or PSK technology.
 It also includes a new advanced encryption mechanism using the Advanced Encryption Standard (AES).
 AES is required to the corporate user or government users.
 The difference between WPA and WPA2 is that WPA2 provides data encryption via the AES.
 In contrast, WPA uses Temporal Key Integrity Protocol (TKIP).
 WPA2-PSK - WPA2-PSK is also for home and small business.
 The difference between WPA-PSK and WPA2-PSK is that WPA2-PSK provides data encryption via the AES.
 In contrast, WPA-PSK uses Temporal Key Integrity Protocol (TKIP).

-802.1x Setting

-When you have set the Authentication Type to Open, Shared, WPA or WPA2, you can also enable IEEE 802.1x setting to use the authentication server or certification server to authenticate client users.
+WPA-NONE - WPA-NONE is defined for Ad hoc mode and behaves like WPA-PSK (WPA-PSK is only defined for infrastructure mode).
+The user manually enters the Pre-Shared Key in each wireless station in the network and WPA-NONE controls unauthorized users that don't have the matching Pre-Shared Key from joining the network and also encrypts the data traveling between authorized devices.
+802.1x Setting When you have set the Authentication Type to Open, Shared, WPA or WPA2, you can also enable IEEE 802.1x setting to use the authentication server or certification server to authenticate client users.
+Encryption Mode None - Disable the encryption mode.
+WEP - Enable the WEP Data Encryption.
+When the item is selected, you have to continue setting the WEP Encryption keys.
+TKIP - TKIP (Temporal Key Integrity Protocol) changes the temporal key every 10,000 packets (a packet is a kind of message transmitted over a network.)
+This ensures much greater security than the standard WEP security.